 If you are exclusively breastfeeding like I have been for six months, your baby may refuse a bottle; even if she accepted it before.

-When I went to Slovakia for Christmas, I planned an afternoon with my friends and left my daughter with my mum for a couple of hours.
+When I went to Slovakia for Christmas, I planned an afternoon with my friends and left Little E with my mum for a couple of hours.
 Yipee, my first few hours off since she was born six months earlier.

-I left my mum some baby formula, which my daughter had for the first time during a flight a few days earlier and she was all right with that.
+I left my mum some baby formula, which Little E had for the first time during a flight a few days earlier and she was all right with that.

-In the end, those few hours off turned out to be exactly one hour, when I received a call from my mum saying, that my daughter doesn’t want to feed on a bottle and off I went back home.
+In the end, those few hours off turned out to be exactly one hour, when I received a call from my mum saying, that Little E doesn’t want to feed on a bottle and off I went back home.

 There you have it, my first ever babysitting session.